FAR-Lab/IDD-Fa19-Lab6/README.md

-# Simple-ChatBot
+# ChatBot

-This is a simple example on how websockets can be used to create a simple ChatBot using node.js(R).
+*A lab report by John Q. Student*

+## In this Report

+To submit your lab, fork [this repository](https://github.com/FAR-Lab/IDD-Fa18-Lab6).
+You'll need to upload any code you change into your fork, as well as upload a video of a friend or classmate using your chatbot.

 ---
-By David Goedicke (da.goedicke@gmail.com) closley based on work from Nikolas Martelaro (nmartelaro@gmail.com) as well as Captain Anonymous (https://codepen.io/anon/pen/PEVYXz) who forked of an original work by Ian Tairea (https://codepen.io/mrtairea/pen/yJapwv)
+Starter code by [David Goedicke](mailto:da.goedicke@gmail.com), closely based on work by [Nikolas Martelaro](mailto:nmartelaro@gmail.com) and [Captain Anonymous](https://codepen.io/anon/pen/PEVYXz), who forked original work by [Ian Tairea](https://codepen.io/mrtairea/pen/yJapwv).